 Note 2: Y-series Recommendation numbers are assigned to NGN related Recommendations in addition to their original Recommendation numbers.

-Note 3: The next update of the T-MPLS related Recommendations shown in the right-most column of above table will only describe MPLS-TP and will include normative references to the IETF MPLS-TP RFCs under development to meet ITU-T transport requirements.
-Following RFCs will be added when MPLS-TP related Recommendations are approved.
+Note 3: The next update of the T-MPLS related Recommendation will only describe MPLS-TP.

--Architectural Aspects of MPLS-TP: RFC 5921, RFC 5950, RFC 5960

--Equipment Functional Characteristics of MPLS-TP: RFC 5960

--OAM and Protection Switching of MPLS-TP: RFC 5860

--Management Aspects of MPLS-TP: RFC 5950, RFC 5951

 Note 4: ASON related Recommendations are shown in Table 7-4-2: Estimated mapping of protocol-specific documents in ITU-T ASON Recommendations.